Salomon XA Tee - Women's Review

 Our Analysis and Test Results

 Updated with a new crop of colors this season, the XA Tee is designed to blend comfort, durability, and lightweight performance.
-We are thoroughly impressed with it, and as the perfect daily running shirt, there is no question that this deserves the Editors' Choice award.
+We are thoroughly impressed with it, and as the perfect daily running shirt, there is no question that this deserves a Top Pick award.

 We also think Salomon nailed it with the fit.
 Gussets both above and below the sleeve provide great range of motion and mean you don't have to worry about seams rubbing on the tops of the shoulders underneath the straps of a pack.